ido50/morgan/README.md

    definition and list of requirements (see [Sample Configuration File](#sample-configuration-file) below).
    You can use `morgan generate_env >> morgan.ini` to generate a configuration block for the local interpreter.
-3. Run the mirrorer from the package index via `morgan mirror` (alternatively, provide the path of the package index via the `--index-path` flag).
+3. Run the mirrorer from inside the package index via `morgan mirror` (alternatively, provide the path of the package index via the `--index-path` flag).
 4. Copy the package index to the target environment, if necessary.
 5. Run the server using `python3 server.py`.
 Use `--help` for a full list of